Getting to and from Sydney Airport

-The route 400 bus travels to Sydney Domestic Airport and Sydney International Airports.
-There are frequent services that operate in both directions between Bondi Junction and Burwood via Eastgardens.
+The route 400 and 420 regular bus and 420N night bus all travel to Sydney Airport, with stops at both domestic and international terminals.
 The bus stop at the domestic airport is located outside Terminal 3, which is walking distance from Terminal 2.

 Transferring between Domestic and International airports